opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 2.0
 {: .label .label-purple }

 Per document monitors check whether or not individual documents in an index match trigger conditions to generate an alert notification.
 When you run a query with a per document monitor, the results are returned for each document that matches the trigger condition.
-You can create trigger conditions based on query names, query IDs, or tags.
-You can combine multiple queries in a per document monitor by adding a tag to each query and then setting the trigger condition to that tag.
+You can create trigger conditions based on query names, query IDs, or tags that combine multiple queries.

-You can define triggers based on a query name, query ID, or a tag name.
 The following table shows the syntax to use for each trigger option:

 Trigger options | Definition | Syntax
 :--- | :--- : :---